jiankaiwang/ITHandbook/mysql/basis_command.md

 mysql > drop user '<username>'@'Host';
 ```

-###Show databases of MySQL server, Create and Delete a database in MySQL server
+## Show databases of MySQL server, Create and Delete a database in MySQL server
----

 The command to show the total databases within the MySQL Server: